the-turing-way/the-turing-way/book/website/communication/civil-society.md

 ### What is civil society

-Civil society is any community united around an issue, common intertests and/or a joint activity.
+Civil society is any community united around an issue, common interests and/or a joint activity.
 Civil society can be a formal organization or an unofficial community.

 ### Why involve civil society